sigp/lighthouse/book/src/redundancy.md

 be tried each time the first fails.
 Eth1 endpoints will be tried from first to last in the list, until a successful response is obtained.

-There is no need for special configuration on the Eth1 endpoint, all can be (and probably should be) configured identically.
+There is no need for special configuration on the Eth1 endpoint, all endpoints can (probably should) be configured identically.